LucidtechAI/synthetic/README.md

 ## Disclaimer

-This code does not guarantee that PDFs will be successfully anonymized/synthesized.
+This code does not guarantee that images/PDFs will be successfully synthesized.
 Use at your own risk.

 ## Installation